-We have audited the financial statements of the Bay County Employees' Retirement System Defined Benefit Plan (the "Plan") as of and for the year ended December 31, 2019, and have issued our report thereon dated June 30, 2020.
+We have audited the financial statements of the Bay County Employees' Retirement System Defined Benefit Plan (the "Plan"), a fiduciary component unit of the Bay County, Michigan, as of and for the year ended December 31, 2020, and have issued our report thereon dated June 30, 2021.
 Professional standards require that we advise you of the following matters relating to our audit.